cy-gh/DOpus_MovieTagger/src/helpsrc/configuration.md

 11. AUDIO_CODEC
 12. AUDIO_FORMAT - AUDIO_FORMAT_PROFILE  (mainly for MP3)

+**❗ Important:**

-The more specific items, i.e. items near the top, should be preferred, but they should be non-specific enough in case they are embedded in a movie file.
+The more specific items, i.e. items near the top, should be preferred, but they also should be non-specific enough in case they are embedded in a movie file.

-This is why you should prefer AAC-MP4A-40-2 or AAC to MKA-AAC-MP4A-40-2 or MP4-AAC-MP4A-40-2 otherwise you would have to re-declare the same codecs over and over for every movie container use one of the helper columns if you find something which is not shown to your liking.
+This is why you should prefer AAC-MP4A-40-2 or AAC to MKA-AAC-MP4A-40-2 or MP4-AAC-MP4A-40-2 (note the containers MKA and MP4 in the front, respectively) otherwise you would have to re-declare the same codecs over and over for every movie container, as an example below tries to demonstrate.

 ## Example